FOGProject/fog-docs/docs/getting_started/deploy_an_image.md

 Enter the hostname that this machine will get after imaging.
 The machine will also be registered under this hostname in the FOG Web UI.

-Type in a name, for example \'testpc\'.
+Type in a name, for example 'testpc'.

 ### Image ID

 You are now asked which image you would like to deploy.
-Choose \'?\' for a listing and type in the ID (number) of the image you want to deploy on this machine.
+Choose '?' for a listing and type in the ID (number) of the image you want to deploy on this machine.